What’s in This Article

 | 5.
 Leash and Harness |

 When hiking with a Great Pyrenees, a few things need to be on your radar.
 Their size and strength mean they need room to move.
 Crowded trails can overwhelm this breed, whether from too many people or other dogs.
-Less populated trails are usually a better fit.
+Less-populated trails are a better fit.

-Great Pyrenees are also not built for speed.
-They excel at endurance, not sprints.
+Great Pyrenees excel at endurance, not speed.
 Their thick coat can cause them to overheat in warm weather, so plan hikes during cooler parts of the day or on shaded routes.
-Hydration matters too.
 Bring plenty of fresh water and offer it regularly throughout the hike.

 Keeping these factors in mind will set both you and your dog up for a much better experience on the trail.